 The benefits of renewable energy are already experienced in many countries around the world, with rapid growth in the deployment of solar, wind, geothermal, and other renewable-energy sources.

 DGB Group is committed to a sustainable, low-carbon future

-The role of DGB Group as a project developer of high-quality, large-scale carbon and biodiversity projects accredited by leading verification standards is to facilitate the transition towards a more sustainable and low-carbon future.
+The role of DGB Group as a project developer of high-quality, large-scale nature-based projects accredited by leading verification standards is to facilitate the transition towards a more sustainable and low-carbon future.
 We achieve this by developing projects that focus on nature conservation and helping biodiversity flourish while also supporting governments and corporations in achieving net-zero emissions through verified emission reduction credits.

-By developing high-quality carbon and biodiversity projects, DGB is helping to reduce carbon emissions, protect natural habitats, promote biodiversity, and support sustainability.
+By developing high-quality nature-based projects, DGB is helping to reduce carbon emissions, protect natural habitats, promote biodiversity, and support sustainability.